-Your child and the accompanying adult will be taken to the procedure room by a technologist and asked to change in to a gown.
+Your child and the accompanying adult will be taken to the procedure room by a technologist and asked to change into a gown.
 The technologist will ask why the study is being done and explain it to your child.

-For this 90 minute exam:
+For this 30-45 minute exam:

-- An intravenous line, also known as an IV, is required to administer the radiopharmaceutical and additional medications.
+If your child will be sedated, an intravenous line, also known as an IV, is required to give medications.
 An IV is a tiny tube that is used to give the body medicine.
-Your child might feel a pinch or a poke when it goes in the vein, however, we have ways to manage the pain associated with it. - To make sure your child is safe and can hold still for the test, we use "seatbelts" to help.
-Seatbelts can be Velcro straps, swaddle blankets, or tape straps.
-They can be quickly removed in the event of an emergency. - A nurse will give your child Zantac over a period of 15 minutes.
-Imaging will begin 1 hour following the administration of the Zantac. - The Nuclear Medicine technologist will inject the tracer using the IV line.
+Your child might feel a pinch or a poke when it goes in the vein, however, we have ways to manage the pain associated with it.